top of page

 ABOUT ME

-A. Muia is a Northern State Hospital researcher, co-curator of the NSH exhibit at the Sedro-Woolley Museum, and the author of the Northern State Hospital guidebook.
+A. Muia is a Northern State Hospital researcher, co-curator of the NSH exhibit at the Sedro-Woolley Museum, the content provider and designer of the interpretive signs at the SWIFT center (NSH campus), a frequent speaker on the history of Northern State, and the author of the Northern State Hospital guidebook.
 For more information on her other writings, visit: www.amuia.net.

 CONTACT